sb-b/BOUN-PARS/README.md

 ```
 mv BOUN-PARS/* .
 ```

+## Parse CoNLL-U File
+To parse a CoNLL-U file:

 * Navigate to Parser-hybrid/saves folder.

 * Download and unpack the pre-trained morphology-based parser model :